jessvan/howTo/md/Test-HPT.md

 of the Hybrid Publishing Toolkit Workflow <a href="https://github.com/DigitalPublishingToolkit/workshop-going\_hybrid/wiki">here</a>.

-See the notes under \*Day 2\* for resource files and a description of the designer, developer and editor roles.
+Below are some simplified steps":

 Step 1
 Once you've installed the programs listed above, visit the PublishingLab <a href="https://github.com/DigitalPublishingToolkit/Hybrid-Publishing-Resources">Resources</a> page on GitHub.

 Step 2
-Clone or save this folder to your computer
+Clone or save this resource repository to your computer

 Step 3
-Rename this folder to your book
+Rename this folder to your book title

 Step 4
-Make sure your manuscript(s) are saved as .docx files and move them to the docx folder, replacing the Test-chapter.docx file there.
+Make sure your manuscript(s) are saved as .docx files and move them to the docx folder, replacing the Test-chapter.docx file.

 Step 5
 Open command line (terminal on Mac)

 Step 6
-use the command line to navigate to the Resources folder (that you renamed).
+Use the command line to navigate to the Resources folder (that you renamed).
 You will need some knowledge of using the command line, you can find help with this <a href="http://en.flossmanuals.net/command-line/getting-started/">here</a>.

 Step 7
-check you have pandoc installed correctly do this by typing 'pandoc --version' in command line
+Check you have pandoc installed correctly do this by typing 'pandoc --version' in command line

 Step 8
-create the source file(s) for your ebook by typing 'make markdowns' in command line
+Create the source file(s) for your ebook by typing 'make markdowns' in command line

 Step 9
-now that you have markdown files, you can create an epub! type 'make epub' in command line
+Now that you have markdown files, you can create an epub! type 'make epub' in command line

 Step 10
-check the resources folder to see your book.epub file, which you can open with Calibre or iBooks.
+Check the resources folder to see your book.epub file, which you can open with Calibre or iBooks.

 If you get an error message, there is a useful resource section <a href="http://www.publishinglab.nl/resources/hybrid-publishing-workflow-faq/">here</a> to help you.